MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5901-scenario-include.md

-Get an overview of service items in your service orders.
+Get an overview of service items that are included in service orders.